Woman-Proof

 Woman-Proof is a 1923 American silent comedy film directed by Alfred E. Green and written by Thomas J. Geraghty based upon a play by George Ade.
 The film stars Thomas Meighan, Lila Lee, John St. Polis, Louise Dresser, Robert Agnew, Mary Astor, and Edgar Norton.
 The film was released on October 28, 1923, by Paramount Pictures.

 Cast

+Production

+It took three months for the cast to be selected, and production began on July 23, 1923, at the Famous Players-Lasky Studios.
+The tunnel-blasting taking place at Huntington Lake, California, was used a backdrop for several scenes in the film.
+The Solar eclipse of September 10, 1923 occurred while filming aboard a ship off the coast of California, and the sudden darkness was used to film night scenes.
+Additional scenes were taken on San Francisco's waterfront.
+The working title was All Must Marry.

 Preservation

 With no prints of Woman-Proof located in any film archives, it is a lost film.